Icon of the Isle of Skye, the Old Man of Storr is a pinnacle standing on a steep rocky hill.

 - There is a small parking area at the beginning of the hike

-- However the pinnacle, if not in the clouds, can be seen a long time before from road A87 to Portree and past the parking from A855.
+- However, the pinnacle, if not in the clouds, can be seen a long time before from road A87 to Portree and past the carpark on A855.

-The GPS coordinates of all locations in this article, practical maps and info are available on both my Travel Guides eBooks that help you easily plan your road trip around Scotland:
+The complete map is available on both my Travel Guides eBooks that help you easily plan your road trip around Scotland:

 Admiring the Old Man of Storr on the Isle of Skye